DanielDut/south_sudan/README.md

-# south_sudan
+# South Sudan
-States of the Republic of South Sudan
+Concise info of the Republic of South Sudan

+## Included Info
+MySQL code snippets for:
+1. States